pfenninglab/halLiftover-postprocessing/README.md

 	* matplotlib (https://matplotlib.org/downloads.html)
 		* HALPER has been tested using matplotlib version 2.2.3
 	* numpy (http://www.numpy.org/)
-		* HALPER has been tested using numpy versions 1.16.4 and 1.16.6
+		* HALPER has been tested using numpy versions 1.14.3, 1.16.4, and 1.16.6
+* HALPER has been thoroughly tested on Linux machines (CentOS 6, CentOS 7, and Ubuntu 18.04.4)

 ## Tips for Installing the HAL Format API